-Let’s talk about China’s ecommerce market.
+Let’s talk about China’s e-commerce market.
 The country has naturally grown exponentially as its purchasing power increases and its society embraces several innovations to benefit both consumers and merchants.
-Through the development of cutting-edge technologies, Chinese companies have made a real push to become the most desirable e-commerce platform in China.
 Due to the competitive nature of the market as well as the high expectations of consumers, this innovative culture can be partially explained.

 Brand-conscious shoppers typically shop on the platform for fashion and lifestyle products.
-Initially, Tmall was only available to Chinese-registered brands but has since launched a global version called “Tmall Global” which lets foreign merchants and international brands sell directly to consumers in China.
+Initially, Tmall was only available to Chinese-registered brands but has since launched a global version called “Tmall Global” which lets foreign merchants and international brands start a Tmall Global store and sell directly to consumers in China.

 Tmall vs Tmall Global / Local eCommerce Vs Cross Border eCommerce